jgnewman/einlandr/README.md

 In order to make using the http API and websocket API easy, you'll want to simplify how these layers access your database.
 Sequelize can often be verbose and it's good to put a layer of abstraction over it for some of your more complicated queries.

 To do that, open up the file backend/db-queries.js and locate the area labeled "Define the rest of your queries here".
 Follow the pattern you see below for the `authUser` function.
 Note that `create<ModelName>, read<ModelName>, update<ModelName>, delete<ModelName>` functions have automatically been created for each of your models.
+To learn more about them, checkout [their documentation](./db-queries.md).

 ```javascript
 // Create a query called authUser.